KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 A successful global United Methodist presence is one that changes with the times to best meet the needs of current members, pontential future members and others in need.

 ## Gap Analysis

-One way to now may be to analyze a church that does already fit this description.
+One way to know if the United Methodist Church should be more like this description of a successful organization of the future may be to analyze a church that is already closer to fitting this description.
 The name of the church is [LifeChurch](http://www.lifechurch.tv).

 LifeChurch does not have physical churches in